 The first thing you will notice when you arrive in Cefalu is the position of the town itself, squeezed beween the sea and a large rock.
 Originally it was a small fishing port that was squeezed onto this small area of land although more recent development has extended the town to some extent it still retains the feel of a small fishing town.
 There is also a very nice and very popular sandy beach almost adjacent to the harbour.

-Before rushing to the beach or visiting the major monuments be sure to take the time to explore the narrow streets of the medieval centre in Cefalu, which is very picturesque although often rather overrun with tourists.
+Before rushing to the beach or visiting the major monuments be sure to take the time to explore the narrow streets of the medieval centre in Cefalu, which is very picturesque although often busy with tourists.

 The old town and harbour are overlooked by the cathedral in Piazza del Duomo, one of the most attractive churches in Sicily.
 The piazza is a lovely square, planted with palm trees and the perfect place to pause for a coffee.
 While beaches, shopping and sightseeing are the main entertainment during the day, Cefalu is almost as active late into the evening, during the summer at least, with a good selection of bars and restaurants to choose from.